arjunjayesh/arjunjayesh/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on an e-mail automation script using G-Mail API
+- 🌱 I’m currently learning Python and its associated frameworks - Django and Flask
+- 💬 Ask me about Technology, Cars, food and Kochi.

 <!--
 **arjunjayesh/arjunjayesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.